arunponnaiah/schoollocator/README.md

-# Spring MVC and Hibernate template application
+# Schoollocator

-This is a template for a web application that uses Spring MVC and Hibernate.
-The sample code is a simple CRUD page that manipulates records for a single model object.
+A web application that uses google places API to search schools.

 ## Running the application locally